xhhhher/MNP-Taxonomy-Classifier/README.md

 This repository contains the code, datasets, trained models, and analysis scripts for the paper:

-**"A Structure-Based Deep Learning Framework for Correcting Misannotated Marine Natural Products Arising from Host–Microbe Symbiosis"**
+**"A Structure-Based Deep Learning Framework for Correcting Marine Natural Products' Misannotations Attributed to Host–Microbe Symbiosis"**

 Our goal is to build machine learning models to classify the biological origins (**Animalia, Bacteria, Fungi**) of natural products, detect errors in datasets' labels, and to provide **chemical interpretability analysis** for model decisions.